cheehieu/laser-stranger/README.md

 Many other makers have already built versions of this Stranger Things wall with some neat and creative features (e.g. [SparkFun's live Twitter wall](https://youtu.be/ZkAxEGFXsic)), but none of them really looked very accurate to the show...
 I wanted my replica to mimic the creepy aesthetic and be used as a "wall" art piece, so I incorporated a laser to engrave the exact paint strokes.

 The finished product was given as a gift to my friend, Regina.
-It featured addressable LEDs, a battery-powered Bluetooth microcontroller, and could be controlled by a companion mobile application to display messages.
+It featured addressable LEDs, a battery-powered Bluetooth microcontroller, and a companion mobile application that could be used to display messages remotely.

 # Supplies